naod-web/ai-software-engineer-assignment-ts/README.md

 ├── tsconfig.json          # TypeScript compiler configuration
 └── README.md              # This file

-🛠️ Technical Decisions & Bug Fix
+🛠️ Technical Decisions & Bug Fix:

  key bug was identified and fixed in this project: